Chart Color Schemes

 Kiama Hinterland - Gerringong has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Twenty-one projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include: Sunnymede Urban Release Area, Gerringong Surf Life Saving Club Redevelopment, Princes Highway Gerringong Upgrade, and Oceania @ Gerringong.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 21 projects that could affect the region.
+Notable ones include Sunnymede Urban Release Area, Gerringong Surf Life Saving Club Redevelopment, Princes Highway Gerringong Upgrade, and Oceania @ Gerringong.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.